Reasons Why You Might Have Been Waitlisted

 - Your declared major might be the issue.
 Many schools look for a balanced makeup of their freshman class in terms of area of study.
 If there are too many students with your intended major, you might be placed on a waitlist while the school attempts to accept more candidates from other majors.

-Being waitlisted isn't terrible if you're able to be patient and have a backup plan.
+Being waitlisted isn't terrible if you can be patient and have a backup plan.
 Alternatively, you can choose to back out and move on.
 If you were waitlisted by one of your reach schools, you might have already been planning for the alternatives.
 So usually, being waitlisted isn't bad.

 Sure, being waitlisted can be anxiety-inducing.
 But it's better than getting an all-out no, right?